blue-kale-test/rearrange/README.md

 ==========

-This module is used for rearranging names
+This module is used for rearranging names this is second change